EOSIO/eos/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

 nodeos ... --plugin eosio::chain_plugin [options]
 ```

-## Desgin Goals
+## Purpose

-While integrating applications such as block explorers and exchanges with a EOSIO blockchain, the developer needs a complete transcript of actions that are processed by an EOSIO blockchain including those implied by the execution of smart contracts and scheduled transactions.

-This plugin is aim to solve that need.
-The purpose of the Trace API is to provide:
+While integrating applications such as block explorers and exchanges with an EOSIO blockchain, the user might require a complete transcript of actions that are processed by the blockchain, including those spawned from the execution of smart contracts and scheduled transactions.
+This plugin aims to serve that need.
+The purpose of the `trace_api_plugin` is to provide:

-* A transcript of retired actions and the associated metadata
+* A transcript of retired actions and related metadata
-* A consumer focused long-term API
+* A consumer focused long-term API to retrieve blocks
-* Maintainable resource commitments
+* Maintainable resource commitments at the EOSIO nodes

-Thereofre, the design of `trace_api_plugin` gives more emphasis at the resource maintainability.
-This is distinct from the existing `history-plugin` which provides far more configurable filtering and querying capabilities and the existing `state-history-plugin` which provides a binary streaming interface to structural chain data, action data, as well as state deltas.
+Therefore, one crucial goal of the `trace_api_plugin` is to have better maintenance of node resources (disk, memory, etc.).
+This is distinct from the existing `history_plugin` which provides far more configurable filtering and querying capabilities, or the existing `state_history_plugin` which provides a binary streaming interface to structural chain data, action data, as well as state deltas.

 ## Examples

-Below it is an example of configuration and tracing `eosio` reference contract
+Below it is a `nodeos` configuration example for the `trace_api_plugin`:

 ```sh
 nodeos --data-dir data_dir --config-dir config_dir --trace-dir traces_dir